 Users can build image verifications against specific elements for pixel-by-pixel visual verifications in tests.
 The image verification feature is based on an element’s visual rendering rather than the properties or attributes of that element.
 Applications with rich graphic rendering can leverage this functionality to automate some of their test scenarios that have always needed manual visual inspection to verify.
 The image verification in Test Studio, unlike other tools, allows you to refine your verification area down to the pixel level within an element and also assign error tolerance for the matching.

-Each Testcase you create can be used as an element of a more complex scenario.
+Each test you create can be used as a piece of a more complex scenario.
 Developers’ unit tests could also be added as test steps.
 Thus, you can leverage the testing logic behind repetitive actions into one test and simply include that test as one step in multiple test suites.
 This feature is great for sharing tests across a team of developers and QAs and reduces the need for testcase duplication across the test bed.

 Copyright © 2002-2014 Telerik.
 All rights reserved.